swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 ## Acknowledgments

-Thanks to Karoy Lorentey and Nate Cook for taking the time to discuss this topic.
+Thanks to Karoy Lorentey, Nate Cook, and Stephen Canon for taking the time to discuss this topic.

 Enums to represent the byte order have previously been pitched by Michael Ilseman ([Unicode Processing APIs](https://forums.swift.org/t/69294)) and by [YOCKOW]([https://gist.github.com/YOCKOW) ([ByteOrder type](https://forums.swift.org/t/74027)).